Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <a name="webservice"></a>
 ### Creating and Consuming a Web Service

 The first step in operationalizing the hybrid recommender's product suggestions is the creation of a predictive web service.
-Because Contoso Mart implemented their model in Azure Machine Learning Studio, they were able to generate the corresponding predictive web service with a single click.
-The web service's functionality can be tested using sample code, a web interface, or an Excel plug-in.
+Because Contoso Mart implemented their model in [Azure Machine Learning Studio](https://studio.azureml.net/), they were able to generate the corresponding predictive web service [with a single click](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-publish-a-machine-learning-web-service).
+The web service's functionality can be tested using [automatically-generated sample code](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-consume-web-services), a web interface, or an Excel plug-in.

 Many retailer websites are created using common programming languages that support calling and parsing responses from web services.
-The web service's sample code snippet can be integrated into the existing website code to request a product recommendation each time a user loads a webpage, and incorporate that recommendation into the displayed page.
-To reduce lag and ensure variability in recommendations, some retailers request multiple recommendations for each active user and store these for quick reference during future page rendering.
+The web service's [automatically-generated sample code snippet](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-consume-web-services) can be integrated into the existing website code to request a product recommendation each time a user loads a webpage, and incorporate that recommendation into the displayed page.
+To reduce lag and ensure variability in recommendations, many retailers request multiple recommendations for each active user and store these for quick reference during future page rendering.

 <a name="ab"></a>
 ### A/B and Multiworld Testing